gilmation/gilmation-tools/README.md

 Mysql specific tasks

 ##### s3.thor
-Amazon S3 tasks - upload and retrieve.
+Amazon S3 tasks - upload and retrieve. - Added .bk extension to exclude file as it seems that the right_aws gem hasn't been updated since 2013.

+##### time.thor (and time.tt)
+Some very simple time tracking helpers and a template to produce a report

 ##### utils.rb
-Does exactly what is says on the tin…  Utility / Helper methods.
+Does exactly what is says on the tin…  Utility / Helper methods

 ## Test procedure with a clean install ubuntu

 Check the version of the installed OS(either in a local window or ssh into the box):

     cat /etc/issue; cat /etc/lsb-release

 Change into the scripts/ubuntu_bootstrap directory

     cd scripts/ubuntu_bootstrap